Mathématique: On Lethe Fixed

 “So,” Val says, into the strange and promising silence.
 “How’ve you two been?”

-Daniel laughs, once, in a pained, short exhalation that’s almost a sob.
-When she glances away from the road, he’s looking at her, his eyes red, a bit too bright, and she knows then that she must have loved him.
+Daniel laughs, a short, sharp exhalation that’s almost a sob.
+When she glances away from the road, he’s looking at her, his eyes lined with red and a bit too bright, just like the day itself.

-Because she loves him now, so much more, she thinks, than she’s ever loved anything.
+Because she loves him now.
+So much more, she thinks, than she’s ever loved anything.

 Daniel tips his head back as the wind lifts pieces of his hair.
 “Oh, you know,” he says.
 “Same old, same old.
 Holding up the cracking edifice until the day we die.”

-“I cannot disagree,” Teal’c adds.
+“I cannot disagree,” Teal’c adds from the back seat.

-“Sounds right,” Val says.
+“Sounds right,” Val replies.

 “Does it?”
-Daniel replies.
+Daniel asks.

 “How much do you remember?”
 Daniel asks.

 “Small things,” Val replies, speaking slowly.
-“I remember a dark haired boy under trees with narrow leaves.
+“All of them from dreams.
+A dark-haired boy under trees with narrow leaves.
 The sound of my mother’s voice.
-A pool full of white flowers.
+A pool of white flowers.
 I remember being buried alive.
 I remember being burned alive.
 A lover with glowing eyes.
-A little girl who grew too fast.
+A little girl who grew up too fast.
 You, in an elevator.”

 “What’s so funny, muscles?”
 Val asks.

 Val grins at the road in front of her.
-“Does any of this make sense to you?” she asks.
+“Does any of this make sense to you?”

-“All of it makes sense,” Daniel says.
+“All of it makes sense,” Daniel replies.

-“Good,” Val replies.
-“I can’t wait for it to make sense to me as well.”
+“Good.
+I can’t wait for it to make sense to me as well.”

 “Difficult how?”
 Val asks.